tsnash/modx-entries/README.md

 ## Purpose
 Entries began as a blog developed within the [MODX Evolution](http://modx.com/download/evolution/) CMS.
 The objective was to avoid having to create a dedicated resource for each individual entry.
 This was accomplished by pulling data from a database, parsing that data, and passing it to various HTML templates.
 Moving forward, this project aims to be something that any developer can learn from and use right away while contributing and personalizing for their own use.

+## Closed and Open Source
+Currently the *closed source version* (csv) is still live and there are substantial differences between what is being used and what is public.
+The idea is to gradually make the *open source version* (osv) into something simpler, more customizable and more robust with sufficient examples of how to use Entries in its entirety.
+The osv should become something that replaces the use of the csv.